qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 In the bottom part of the Print Composer window, you can find a status bar with mouse position, current page number and a combo box to set the zoom level.

-You can add multiple elements to the Composer.
+You can add multiple items to the Composer.
 It is also possible to have more than one map view or legend or scale bar in the Print Composer canvas, on one or several pages.
-Each element has its own properties and, in the case of the map, its own extent.
-If you want to remove any elements from the Composer canvas you can do that with the :kbd:`Delete` or the :kbd:`Backspace` key.
+Each item has its own properties and, in the case of the map, its own extent.
+If you want to remove any items from the Composer canvas you can do that with the :kbd:`Delete` or the :kbd:`Backspace` key.

 Navigation tools